Public Ledger for Sensitive Data: Protocol Specifications

 \end{itemize} All these elements are kept constantly updated.

 The other part of the ledger is more akin to a classical blockchain and is comprised of constant data blocks linked together.
-With "constant" we mean that new data blocks are added any time they are created, but the old data blocks are never changed.
-Each data block $B_b$ contains: \begin{itemize} \item the encrypted shards of the file, the digests of the cleartext shards, and their index:
+With ``constant'' we mean that new data blocks may be added any time, but the old data blocks are never changed.
+Each data block $B_b$ contains: \begin{itemize} \item the ciphertext, the digests of the original cleartext, and the control shard:

-\item the control shard $c_{b}$ \item the hash of the previous data block $h(B_{b-1})$ \item the hash digest of the encrypted shards, the digests, the control shard and the digest of the previous data block:

-\end{itemize} Note that by design the index of the masking shard associated to the control piece covers the whole range $1 \leq i \leq I$.
+\item the hash of the previous data block $h(B_{b-1})$; \end{itemize} Note that by design the index of the masking shard associated to the control shard covers the whole range $1 \leq i \leq I$.
 These pieces are needed to check the integrity of the data stored in the updating part of the ledger (encapsulated keys and masking shards).
 In fact let $\bar{i} = b \mod I$, then for every time $t$ it should hold:

+Therefore any observer could check the coherence of the updating ledger (and consequently the behaviour of the file keeper $F$).

-In alternative to the digest defined in~(\ref{block-hash-pled}), a more efficient blockchain may be built excluding the actual encrypted data from the data blocks, retaining only their digests.
+In alternative to the content defined in~\Cref{complete-block}, a more efficient blockchain may be built excluding the actual encrypted data from the data blocks, retaining only its digest.
 That is the bulk of data is stored in distributed databases, while their hash is kept on the ledger to guarantee the integrity.
 This approach reduces consistently the size of the data blocks, that therefore can be more widely distributed.
-This shrunk data block would then contain: \begin{itemize} \item the hash digest of the encrypted shards of the file and the digests of the cleartext shards:
+This shrunk data block would therefore substitute $D_b$ as defined in~\Cref{complete-block} with: